-- A student must complete all the Pre-MBA/M.Sc./LLM courses with a minimum passing course grade of 80%1, before he/she can register regular graduate courses. - A student must register the MBA Work-Based Project (WBP)/M.Sc. thesis after the completion of at least 75% of his/her program course work.
+- A student must register the MBA Work-Based Project (WBP)/M.Sc. thesis after the completion of at least 75% of his/her program course work.
 In LLM, the student must complete all course requirements before registering for the thesis. - A student must complete the MBA-WBP/LLM/M.Sc. thesis within a maximum of two (2) terms/semesters. - If a student working on his/her MBA-WBP/LLM/M.Sc. thesis exceeds two (2) terms/semester, he/she will receive an "F" grade and must re-register for the WBP/thesis and pay the fees if the program duration is not exceeded.
-Exceptions for a one-time period extension may be considered for urgent/valid cases, but need the approval of the Provost based on the recommendations of the Program Director/Dean. - A student is not permitted to have a Registration-Hold during the period working on his/her MBA-WBP/LLM/M.Sc. thesis, but may withdraw from the WBP/thesis.
+Exceptions for a one-time period extension may be considered for urgent/valid cases, but need the approval of the Provost based on the recommendations of the Program Director/Dean. - A student is not permitted to have a Registration-Hold during the period working on his/her MBAWBP/LLM/M.Sc. thesis, but may withdraw from the WBP/thesis.